blokpardi/wtchart/README.md

 2. Setup your HTML file with bot info (see _Notes File_ below)
 3. Run _createchart.py_

-The script drops an image of the chart in the location of your script, and the commentary is output to the console.
+The script drops an image of the chart in the location the _createchart.py_ script, and the commentary is output to the console.
 If you setup your config to post to Discord it will automatically create a post with the chart and commentary and post it to the Discord channel of your choice.

 ### Setup